Rechartering

 What is Charter Renewal?

 Each year, Scouting units (Packs, Troops, and Crews) are required to renew their charters with the Dan Beard Council.
 A charter is the official agreement between the council and your local chartering organization to provide a program under the auspices of the BSA.
 The process of renewing a unit’s charter reinforces this agreement year-to-year and provides an opportunity to update registration records.
-This year, the volunteer commissioner staff has committed to a goal of 100% of correct and complete charter renewal packets being turned in by the on-time deadline of December 16, 2022—an ambitious goal that can only be met by the assistance of unit volunteers collaborating with their Unit Commissioners to complete the process promptly.
+This year, the volunteer commissioner staff has committed to a goal of 100% of correct and complete charter renewal packets being turned in by the on-time deadline of October 27, 2023—an ambitious goal that can only be met by the assistance of unit volunteers collaborating with their Unit Commissioners to complete the process promptly.

 Annual Registration Fees